iamloouis/Listr-App/README.md

 Listr is a minimalist, high-performance productivity dashboard designed to help you cut through the noise and **Get Sh!t Done**.
 Built for modern creators who need focus, not features.

 ![App Screenshot](/public/screenshot.png)
-_(Note: Ensure you have a screenshot.png in your public folder for this to render)_

 ## 🚀 Features